AllanSimonsen789/assignment2_test/README.md

 To fix this we could do the following steps:

-unit testing the sensor.(should be done the manufactor of the sensor)
+unit testing the sensor.(should be done by the manufacturer of the sensor)

 Unit testing the code that triggers the airbag.

-integration with the sensor, test the information from the sensor can actually be read an processed by the airbag.
+integration test with the sensor, test that the information from the sensor can actually be read an processed by the airbag.

-manual test of the sensor in the seat with a crash test dummy.
+manual test of the sensor with a crash test dummy in the seat.

 # 2 Two Katas